What is the main purpose of VictoriaMetrics? #

 • A hash or uuid label, which changes frequently.

 The solution against high churn rate is to identify and eliminate labels with frequently changed values.
 Cardinality explorer can help determining these labels.
+If labels can’t be removed, try pre-aggregating data before it gets ingested into database with stream aggregation.

 The official Grafana dashboards for VictoriaMetrics contain graphs for churn rate - see these docs for details.

-What is high cardinality?#
+What is high cardinality? #

 High cardinality usually means a high number of active time series.
 High cardinality may lead to high memory usage and/or to a high percentage of slow inserts.
 The source of high cardinality is usually a label with a large number of unique values, which presents a big share of the ingested time series.
 Examples of such labels: